 The Marblehead Lighthouse Historical Society is a non-profit organization formed to establish a museum for the preservation of the history of this unique village on the shores of Lake Erie and Sandusky Bay, with a special interest in its historic Marblehead Lighthouse.

-Please be assured that once the restroom project is completed and all of the facilities are reopened, we will be planning our next project to enhance our favorite park.
+Please be assured, now that the restroom project is completed and all of the facilities are reopened, we are be planning our next project to enhance our favorite park.
 Your continued support and encouragement is greatly appreciated.
-If you would like to volunteer in future summers or be a part of our organization to help the Marblehead Lighthouse State Park, please contact us for more information.
+If you would like to volunteer or be a part of our organization to help the Marblehead Lighthouse State Park, please contact us for more information.